 In this page we show you how to improve the energy efficiency for your condensing combi boiler if it has not already been set for efficiency.
-Please note this should not be used for a system boiler ie where you have a stored hot water cylinder, this due to legionella prevention requiring a slightly different settings or specialised heating controls.
+Please note this should not be used for a system, regular boiler with a hot water cylinder.
+This also includes a combi boiler that has a stored hot water cylinder as part of the system, this is due to legionella prevention requiring a slightly different settings or specialised heating controls.

 You must be able tick the following questions before proceeding further.